 I recall the feeling of awe seeing the luxurious foothills from the car window.
 I called them mountains.
 My parents always told me that was where the bears live.
 The mountains hugged the horizon; I felt cradled by the landscape, intensifying the feeling of “home.”
 Only in New Jersey do I get that feeling of grandeur.
 I recall the sense of freedom and peace driving through the country seeing the fast and far lands and then the hills in the distance.
 Only in New Jersey.
 The serenity the country had to offer.
 The serenity that my New Jersey had to offer.

-While I am out with running some errands in a neighboring town with my mom, I felt that ache and yearning in my heart.
+While I am out running some errands in Hillsborough and Somerville, neighboring towns with my mom, I felt that ache and yearning in my heart.

 “Why is that every time I come back here it feels like home?”
 I asked my mom.
 I have lived in New York longer that I have had in New Jersey, even though my family’s original plan had been to move back to New Jersey after a few years.